Uniform in time weak propagation of chaos on the torus: Uniform weak propagation of chaos for McKean-Vlasov equations

 \subsection{Linearised operator}

-Following our agenda, we now address the linearisation of the nonlinear Fokker-Planck equation at a (non-trivial) invariant measure (which hence has the form $p_{\infty,\psi}$ for some phase $\psi \in \bT$).
-Accordingly, non-trivial invariant measures appear very often in the sequel.
-For that reason, we prefer to write $p_{\psi}$ instead of $p_{\infty,\psi}$.
+We now address the linearisation of the nonlinear Fokker-Planck equation at a (non-trivial) invariant measure (which hence has the form $p_{\infty,\psi}$ for some phase $\psi \in \bT$).
+For simplicity, we write $p_{\psi}$ instead of $p_{\infty,\psi}$.
+The linearised version \eqref{eq:linearized:operator} may be written in the form